One of the Most POPULAR Off-White Cream Paint Colours: Sherwin Williams Creamy

 I always get a giggle when my E-design clients say they love cream, but don’t love yellow.
 Why is that funny?
 Well, because a) I’m easily amused when I’ve had two glasses of wine and b) because without yellow – there is no cream!

 Creamy behind the mirror and on the wall in the reflection

 The basic idea behind cream is that you start with a light yellow paint colour and add a neutral to it, like beige/black/gray.
 Once you do that, your ‘yellow’ turns into a cream.
 The more neutral you mix in, the less yellow it gets until you eventually have beige or greige.
 You’ll also find creams with notes of orange, red or green in them, adding more layers of flexibility.

-Now, if you’ve read my colour review on BM Gentle Cream, you’ll have learned about a ‘heavy cream’ – a cream that is not ‘fresh and light’, but has a bit of weight to it.
-You might have also explored my review of BM Ballet White, which is an epic blend of cream/beige/gray.
-So today, we’re going to talk about a DIFFERENT type of cream, one on the lighter, fresher end of things – Sherwin Williams Creamy.
+Now, if you’ve read my colour review on Benjamin Moore Gentle Cream, you’ll have learned about a ‘heavy cream’ – a cream that is not ‘fresh and light’.
+You might have also explored my review of Benjamin Moore Ballet White, which is an epic blend of cream/beige/gray.
+Today, we’re going to talk about a DIFFERENT type of cream, one on the lighter, fresher end of things – Sherwin Williams Creamy.

 What are the undertones of Creamy?

 YELLOW – surprise surprise!
 Well, actually, yellow is its ‘colour’, but it has a NEUTRAL undertone that calms it down so that it’s not day-glo yellow – it’s cream.

 That lovely neutral base helps it stay a bit softer and more neutral compared to a slightly more yellow off-white like Sherwin Williams Dover White (which I find a touch too yellow, personally).

 Creamy darkened by 25% Photo JR Photography